The-Bigger-Pie/getting-started-workshop/tutorials/setting-up-project.md

 Before we start coding we need to install and also get used to some tools and programms we will be using a lot.
 This tutorial is here to help you to get started and to find some resources that will make you comfortable with these tools.

 A way more complete tutorial with amazing links and resources can be found [here](https://courses.consensys.net/courses/take/bootcamp-basic-training/multimedia/24564946-package-management).
-This tutorial will just be there to lead you step for step through the process to setting up our GitHub project onyour local machine.
+This tutorial will just be there to lead you step by step through the process to setting up our GitHub project on your local machine.

 1. [Command Line](#command-line)
 2. [Git](#git)